For good students, there are grants, awards, recognition. That's great.

-Some children do just fine until the age of twelve or thirteen and then suddenly lose all interest ...
+Many children do just fine until the age of twelve or thirteen and then suddenly lose all interest ...

 We've all known kids like that.
 Were we like that ourselves?
 And what about our children now?

-So, your kid has a hard time
+So, your kid has a hard

 |

 Of course, there are real learning disabilities.
 Like dyslexia and dyscalculia.
 There are excellent pedagogical strategies to tackle them.
-In some cases, it also makes sense to test for autism.

 |

-These adolescents feel like a fish out of water, they're simply not in tune with themselves.
+Adolescents can feel like a fish out of water, they're simply not in tune with themselves.

 So, private tuition, cramming and even punishments only fight the symptoms, not the cause.